 Yeah, no, I think that was incredibly, incredibly valuable information.
-And let me just briefly put a plug in for the benefits of mediation in terms of the flexibility, because parents post divorce are going to have to communicate with each other in a way that’s respectful and to the point, but they’re going to have to trade days and things will come up, you cannot 100% of the time on or just your days, things will come up vacations, other things that we’re going to talk about in a moment sickness.
-And through mediation. co parents learn how to discuss and communicate.
-And the alternative of litigation is that, you know, what I often tell people is that your lawyers aren’t going to be there in four years, when you are post divorce and in need of communicating with your, with your former spouse, about your about your kids and the parenting plan.
+And let me just briefly put a plug in for the benefits of mediation in terms of the flexibility, because parents post-divorce are going to have to communicate with each other in a way that’s respectful and to the point, but they’re going to have to trade days and things will come up, you cannot 100% of the time on or just your days, things will come up vacations, other things that we’re going to talk about in a moment sickness.
+And through mediation. co-parents learn how to discuss and communicate.
+And the alternative of litigation is that you know, what I often tell people is that your lawyers aren’t going to be there in four years when you are post-divorce and in need of communicating with your, with your former spouse, about your kids and the parenting plan.
 So I think it’s really important that people learn that can meet those communication skills during the mediation process, which affords them that opportunity.
-In terms of younger kids, let me ask you, kids that are not yet elementary school age, are there you different considerations for those younger kids then, and what those plans change in light of the in light of that younger age?
+In terms of younger kids, let me ask you, kids that are not yet elementary school age, are there you different considerations for those younger kids then, and what do those plans change in light of the in light of that younger age?

 Linda Altes 13:30

 Absolutely.
 Thank you for bringing that up. younger children have very special needs.
-And we have special parenting plans that address the needs of infants, toddlers, preschool children, we do not expect these very young children to be able to manage a 5050 split like we can do with elementary school aged children.
+And we have special parenting plans that address the needs of infants, toddlers, preschool children, we do not expect these very young children to be able to manage a 5050 split as we can do with elementary school-aged children.
 I think it’s a topic that is probably addressed at another time.
-But overall, we’re looking at a step up plan where which will gradually move into a more equal parenting time for each parent.
+But overall, we’re looking at a step-up plan where which will gradually move into a more equal parenting time for each parent.
 And we’re also very focused on the developmental needs of the child.
 And you know, with toddlers and infants and preschoolers, that is quite variable.
-So these plan parenting plans for the younger children under five need to be very, very carefully crafted.
+So these plan parenting plans for younger children under five need to be very, very carefully crafted.
 Also, I think they require an incredible amount of flexibility and communication between the parents.
-Which is obviously best handled in through mediation because these children Just have very special needs.
+This is obviously best handled through mediation because these children Just have very special needs.
 They’re moving quickly through developmental stages.
 And it requires a great deal of communication between the parents.

 Linda Altes 16:08

-Yeah, that’s a you know, really great points.
-Let me tell you, I mean, the big topic on everyone’s mind, especially with in California, schools will start closed and with distance learning.
+Yeah, that’s you know, really great points.
+Let me tell you, I mean, the big topic on everyone’s mind, especially within California, schools will start closed and with distance learning.
 I am working from home.
 I never worked from home before.
 So I loved getting out to the office.
 But I’m working from home 90% of the time.
 So and my wife’s frontline worker, so so she is out of their home.
-So we’ve enlarged, you know, kind of reverse roles.
-To a great extent do you think if so, how do you think that COVID-19 is affecting, you know, the parenting plans and the ideal signups of those plans.
+So we’ve enlarged, you know, kind of reversed roles.
+To a great extent do you think if so, how do you think that COVID-19 is affecting, you know, the parenting plans and the ideal signups of those plans?